 Hexagram 47困Oppression

 Water below, lake above — the lake whose water has sunk into the depths, the source cut off, the bed run dry.
 The character 困 pictures a tree confined inside an enclosure.
-The hexagram is the canonical instruction for the moment resources are exhausted and yet the work continues: the founder out of runway, the leader who has lost the room, the writer with nothing left to say.
-The practical question is not how to restore the missing resource on the spot, but how to keep the inner virtue intact while the outer situation rebuilds itself.
+Oppression is the canonical instruction for the moment the resources are exhausted and the work still cannot stop: the caregiver past the point of depletion, the leader who has lost the room, the writer with nothing left to say.
+The real decision is not how to conjure the missing resource back on the spot — it can't be done — but how to hold the inner virtue intact while the outer situation rebuilds itself, and how to keep from making the exhaustion worse by forcing it.

 60-second read

-Oppression is the hexagram for the moment resources are exhausted while the work continues.
+Oppression is the hexagram for the moment your resources are exhausted and the work still will not stop.
 The hexagram statement is unusually layered: success is possible, firm correctness for the great person is fortunate, no fault is named — and yet there are words, but no one believes them.
 The diagnostic clause is the speech failure.
-In exhaustion, communication has lost its weight; the discipline is not to argue louder but to let the inner virtue survive the dry interval, to stake life on the aim without expecting the outer situation to immediately reward it.
+In exhaustion, your words have lost their weight; the discipline is not to argue louder but to let the inner virtue survive the dry interval, to stake your life on the aim without expecting the outer situation to reward it right away.
+The one move guaranteed to make it worse is to force it.

 The hexagram